RakOLion/Tabbycat-Check-in-Bot/README.md

 # Tabbycat-Check-in-Bot
-Discord Bot which interfaces with the Tabbycat API to automatically check-in debaters and adjudicators
+Discord bot which interfaces with the Tabbycat API to automatically check-in debaters and adjudicator.

 ## Installation
 1. Download the files for the project.